Blog / Strings were a mistake

 What about emojis?

 Emojis are basically unpredictable.
 Unicode states that emoji presentation sequences behave as though they were East Asian Wide, and they should therefore take up two columns.
 But how wide they visually appear depends on the font being used, and that is if the font supports the latest and most sophisticated emoji.
 If not, ZWJ Sequences may be rendered using multi-emoji fallbacks.
 “Face exhaling” may indeed render as a face exhaling (😮💨), in which case it should take up something close to two columns.
-If the emoji font in use does not know how to weld the sequence U+1F62E + U+200D + U+1F4A8 into a single image, the fallback not only conjures up a process that is similar to, but not quite, exhaling (😮💨), but it will also take up something around of four columns.
+If the emoji font in use does not know how to weld the sequence U+1F62E + U+200D + U+1F4A8 into a single image, the fallback not only conjures up a process that is similar to, but not quite, exhaling (😮💨), but it will also take up something around four columns.

 For the purposes of Code.Movie, this presents a choice between multiple bad options: